DimKaisaris/Predicting-Chess-Game-Outcomes-with-Machine-Learning/README.md

 # Predicting-Chess-Game-Outcomes-with-Machine-Learning

-# Chess-Game-Outcome-Predictions
-## Machine Learning & Statistical Insights on 168,000 Lichess Games

 ## Project Overview
-This project investigates and predicts the outcomes of chess games using data-driven techniques.
-Drawing from over 168,000 games on Lichess.org — including bullet, blitz, rapid, and classical formats — the project applies extensive Exploratory Data Analysis (EDA), classification, and regression modeling to uncover patterns and build predictive models.
+This project investigates and predicts the outcomes of chess games using machine learning techniques.
+Drawing from over 168,000 games on Lichess.org  the project applies extensive Exploratory Data Analysis (EDA), classification, and regression modeling to uncover patterns and build predictive models.

 **Key Goals:**
 - Understand how player Elo, time formats, and openings affect outcomes